10-kp/NVDA_Prediction/README.md

 License

 ### Introduction
-The goal of this project is to predict whether a stock price will rise or fall on the next trading day based on historical data.
+The goal of this project is to predict whether NVDA price will rise or fall on the next trading day based on historical data.
 The project uses a machine learning model called Random Forest Classifier to make these predictions.

 The main tasks included: